 CLOTHING NEEDS We need Men’s clothing for the clothing closet, especially large size men’s clothing.
 You may bring your donations to the church on Sundays or call Ruth in the church office (615) 271-2600 if you’d like to bring a clothing donation Monday-Friday.

 VOLUNTEERS TO WORK We also need volunteers to open and close the clothes closet.
-Unfortunately due to demands on our staff, we must rely on volunteers to help serve this ministry.
+We rely heavily on volunteers to help serve this ministry.
 All help is greatly appreciated!

 Winter Warming Stations

-Due to our belief that our doors are open to all people and that our building should be used constantly to help the community, we are pleased to provide temporary shelters and warming stations during the cold Nashville winters.
+Due to our belief that our doors are open to all people and that our building should be used to help the community, McKendree Church is pleased to serve as a warming shelter upon request by the Cold Weather Community Response Team of the Nashville city government.

 5 & 2 Weekly Meal